rrnyquist/ebenezer/_Scripture/ESV/48_Galatians.md

 For as many of you as were baptized into Christ have put on Christ. ^0327

-There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus. ^0328
+There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female, for you are all one in Christ Jesus. ^0328

-And if you are Christ’s, then you are Abraham’s offspring, heirs according to promise. ^0329
+And if you are Christ's, then you are Abraham's offspring, heirs according to promise. ^0329

 I mean that the heir, as long as he is a child, is no different from a slave, though he is the owner of everything, ^0401